-RAIDWatch can notify system administrators of event occurrences and status changes in the RAID system.
-Event Notification is managed by a RAIDWatch's sub-module, Configuration Client that is installed onto a management station and runs independently from the main manager program.
+RAIDWatch's sub-module, Configuration Client that is installed onto a management station and runs independently from the main manager program.
 Notifications can be sent via the Internet as email messages, via a local network as a broadcast message, SNMP traps, ICQ or MSN messenger, SMS short message, or via fax/modem as fax messages without location constrain.
 To setup the event notification options, please refer to Chapter 4 in this manual.